DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 As of June 2014, there is no wholly-outsourced or shared-management solution for a Drupal 7 website using Ubercart with a recurring billing requirement.
 To store a customer’s credit card information directly on Authorize.Net’s servers, one must use the included Ubercart Authorize.Net module and enable the customer information manager (CIM) option.
 Unfortunately, the way Ubercart implements CIM requires the credit card information to pass through the Drupal application.
 Therefore this is a Merchant-managed solution, which requires one to adhere to every control item in SAQ D.

-_Authors Note: payment processors like Authorize.Net have the ability to use third-party iframes to integrate with their CIM service.
-However, the Ubercart community is unlikely to add that feature into its code base<sup>[14](#cite-14)</sup>._
+_Author's Note: payment processors like Authorize.Net have the ability to use third-party iframes to integrate with their CIM service and adding this new functionality into the existing Ubercart modules (core or contrib) would make it significantly easier for merchants to achieve compliance.
+However, requests to add this functionality for Authorize.Net and other payment gateways have been made with no indication that they will be added to a development roadmap<sup>[14](#cite-14)</sup>._

 ## Additional Considerations